moodle-an-hochschulen/moodle-local_staticpage/README.md

 ----------------

 The local_staticpage plugin is designed to deliver static HTML documents, enriched with Moodle navigation and theme as a standard Moodle page which exist outside any course.
 After installing local_staticpage, the plugin has to be configured.
-To configure the plugin and its behaviour, please visit Site Administration -> Static Pages.
+To configure the plugin and its behaviour, please visit Site administration -> Static Pages.

 There, you find multiple settings pages: